Pruning Neural Networks: Optimize and Accelerate Inference

 # Result: 24-layer model from 32-layer

-Practical case study: edge deployment optimization
+Practical case: edge deployment optimization

-Task: fine-tuned Llama 3.1 8B for industrial controller (ARM server, 16GB RAM, no GPU).
+Task: fine-tuned Llama 3.1 8B for an industrial controller (ARM server, 16GB RAM, no GPU).
 Requirement: inference < 2s per request.

 1. GGUF Q4_K_M quantization: 8B → 4.1GB, 8 tok/s on CPU (insufficient)

-2. Depth pruning (remove 8 layers from 32): -25% latency, -3% quality
+2. Depth pruning (remove 8 layers out of 32): -25% latency, -3% quality

-3. Width pruning attention heads (remove 20% heads): -15% latency
+3. Width pruning of attention heads (remove 20% heads): -15% latency

 4. Re-quantization: GGUF Q4_K_M on pruned model